liborvytlacil/spring-7-webapp/notes.md

 ## Maven wrapper
 By default, there is a maven wrapper included in the project.
 It allows runnning maven commands without having maven installed locally.

+## SOLID principles of OOP
+Date back to 1995, by Uncle Bob.

+- Single responsibility principle
+- Open/closed principle: Classes should be open for extension, but closed for modification.
+- Liskov substitution principle: Class hierarchy should be designed so that when objects in a program are replaced with their subtypes, the program should still behave correctly.
+- Interface segregation principle: Clients should not be forced to depend on methods they do not use, i.e. our interfaces should be small and focused, client specific.
+- Dependency inversion principle: High-level modules should not depend on low-level modules.
+Both should depend on the same abstractions.

+DI: For example a Service depends on a PdfReader.. to apply DI, we would create an interface Reader, make PdfReader impelemnt it and make Service depend on Reader instead.